 Keep a record of the club trips through the year, including names and contact details of participants and leaders.
 Remind leaders to nominate someone before the trip to be responsible for writing a contribution, or failing that, chase the participants and leaders afterward for content.
 Other reminders in club newsletters or other communication may help, but often it takes direct communication with an individual to get them to produce something for the journal.

 Find ways of contributing that work for people.
 If they aren’t interested in writing a story, consider asking them for a poem, photographs, artwork or opinion piece.
 Hand out pen and paper on long journeys back from the hills and run a poetry competition about the trip just completed.
 Or bring along art supplies to one club night, and encourage some artwork contributions for the journal.
 For those who aren’t willing to write but do like to talk, consider recording an interview with the person for the editor to turn into a text; either a transcript or as inspiration for an article.
+For some, “Trip reports” sound a bit intimidating; try asking for a “few memories or reflections” from the trip, or anything that gives the contribution a feel that is more like a pleasant task than a onerous one.

 Club photo competitions are an ideal source of imagery for journals, perhaps even the winning photo could become the cover of the next journal.